(This article was updated November 2023.)

 Before you go creating your course, you want to test the waters.
 You want to determine, as best you can, whether it’s something people will buy.
 You want to avoid spending a lot of time, effort and funds building an online course with hope as your marketing strategy.

 Your social media communities, where you’ve been cultivating relationships, are perfect to test out your ideas.
 Having listened closely to your ideal clients and heard their frustrations, worries and struggles, you’ve got a few course ideas.

 So put it out to your social media community as an A, B or C affair.
 Make it easy for them to vote on which idea they prefer.

 Some of their issues will be big, medium or small.
 Some they will happily pay to solve (or minimise) and some are issues they can tolerate for longer.
 You want to be selling the former.

-Next, put up a simple sign-up page, also known as a preliminary sales page, with a brief overview of the key benefits or outcomes of the course, plus a sign-up form collecting email addresses of people who want to be notified when it’s ready (this is crucial!).
-Promote this page through all your usual online outlets – email, Twitter, Facebook, one-to-one, etc.
+Next, put up a simple preliminary sales page with a sign-up form, for collecting email addresses of people who want to be notified when it’s ready (this is crucial!).
+Promote this page through all your usual online outlets – email, social media, and when one-to-one with people.